Luna Luna (1987 exhibition): Formation

+Exhibition catalog

-In 1987, Heller released book Luna Luna, published by Wilhelm Heyne Verlag in Munich, which features all of the attractions.
+In 1987, Heller released the book Luna Luna, published by Wilhelm Heyne Verlag in Munich, which features all of the attractions.
 For the book cover, Heller asked the participating artists to draw a moon and add a sentence they found fitting.

+In 2023, the book was re-released by Phaidon in its first English translation, titled Luna Luna: The Art Amusement Park, with an updated preface by Heller.

+Exhibition venues

-Luna Luna was only displayed once at the Moorweide in Hamburg from June 4 to August 31, 1987.
+Luna Luna was initially only displayed once at the Moorweide in Hamburg from June 4 to August 31, 1987.
 The entry fee was 20 Deutsche Marks (children free on weekdays).
+The attendance was 300,000 in three months.

 The exhibition had been expected to travel to the Netherlands later in 1987 and then the United States in 1988.
-In 1991, it was reported that Luna Luna, described as an outdoor contemporary art museum, would be temporarily installed at Balboa Park's Inspiration Point in San Diego, California.
-It was scheduled to be in San Diego for 18 months as a gift from the Stephen and Mary Birch Foundation, based in Wilmington, Delaware.
+In 1991, Luna Luna, was to be temporarily installed at Balboa Park's Inspiration Point in San Diego, California.
+The eighteen month-long run was to be a gift from the Stephen and Mary Birch Foundation, based in Wilmington, Delaware.
 Ensuing litigation due to a claimed breach of contract prevented Luna Luna from being exhibited.

-In 2022, it was reported that Luna Luna is being revived for a global tour with production assistance from Live Nation.
+The entire exhibit was packed into 44 shipping containers and stored on a desert ranch in Texas.

+In 2022, Luna Luna was revived for a global tour by Canadian rapper Drake and his entertainment firm DreamCrew with production assistance from Live Nation.
+The show, Luna Luna: Forgotten Fantasy, includes original rides, games, and attractions.
+About half of the 30 attractions designed by the original artists were displayed.
+The original rides could not be ridden due to modern safety concerns.
+Several of the displays available for viewing during the latest staging of the show required an additional entry fee for access.

+The revived exhibition opened in December 2023 and ran through spring 2024 in the Boyle Heights neighborhood of downtown Los Angeles within a warehouse space.
+From November 20, 2024 through March 16, 2025, 13 displays from the exhibition have been installed in The Shed at Hudson Yards in Manhattan, New York City.